sbhavy/CSL-303-Assignments/README.md

 5. Reinforcement Learning
 6. Basics of ML and Neural Nets.

-Assignments on Searches and Reinforcement Learning made us solve the popular CS188 Pacman projects (UC Berkeley).
+Assignments on Searches and Reinforcement Learning made us solve the popular Pacman projects of UC Berkeley's CS188 Artificial Intelligence.